Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsection{Solving Optimization Task (Equation \ref{optim_task})}

-Upon defining the concrete forms of $UM$ and $PM$, the remaining challenge is figuring out how to solve Equation \ref{optim_task}.
-A straightforward solution is to harness gradient descent algorithm~\cite{convex_opt}, which stands as one of the most commonly employed optimization algorithms.
-While gradient descent algorithm is capable of tackling optimization problems featuring solely convex terms like UM, it encounters obstacles when confronted with highly non-linear and non-convex neural networks like PM.
-Specifically, we initialize $x^*$ as $x$, subsequently aiming to maximize PM($x$,$x^*$), \ie, making $x^*$ noisy.
-As shown in Figure \ref{opt_task_adv}(b), the resulting $x^*$ deviate only slightly from $x$ (Figure \ref{opt_task_adv}(a)), yet the model confidently identifies it as a noisy sample.
+Upon establishing the specific formulations for both $UM$ and $PM$, the remaining challenge lies in resolving Equation \ref{optim_task}.
+A straightforward solution is to harness gradient descent algorithm~\cite{convex_opt}, widely recognized for its efficacy in solving optimization tasks that feature primarily convex components, such as $UM$.
+However, the algorithm encounters obstacles when confronted with highly non-linear and non-convex neural networks like PM.

+To show this, we initialize $x^*$ as $x$ and then maximize $PM(x,x^*)$, \ie, with the hope of resultant $x^*$ being noisy.
+As shown in Figure \ref{opt_task_adv}(b), the resultant $x^*$ deviates only slightly from $x$ (Figure \ref{opt_task_adv}(a)), yet the model confidently identifies it as a noisy sample.
 This phenomenon and $x^*$ are known as adversarial vulnerability and adversarial examples~\cite{FGSM,CW}.

-To address the above problem, we propose noise-blended initialization, which by blending $x^*$ with random noises, \ie, $x^*=(1-\alpha) x+ \alpha v, \ v \sim q(x), \alpha \in [0,1]$. $\alpha$ is a blend factor.
-A big value of $\alpha$ enables $x^*$ to be initialized around the area flooding with noises.
-Subsequently, during the optimization process, the evaluation network will maintain $x^*$ as a noisy sample.
-Figure \ref{opt_task_adv}(c) exemplify the noise-blended initialization with $\alpha=0.5$.
-The resultant $x^*$ does not contain any semantic information regarding $x$, showing the effectiveness of the noise-blended initialization.
+To address the above problem, we propose noise-blended initialization which mixes $x^*$ with random noises, \ie, $x^*=(1-\alpha) x+ \alpha v, \ v \sim q(x), \alpha \in [0,1]$. $\alpha$ is a blend factor.
+A high value of $\alpha$ positions $x^*$ closer to areas dense with noises and ensures that the evaluation network will maintain $x^*$ as a noisy sample during the optimization process.
+Figure \ref{opt_task_adv}(c) exemplifies the noise-blended initialization with $\alpha=0.5$.
+The resultant $x^*$ is devoid of semantic information regarding $x$, showing the effectiveness of the noise-blended initialization.